-''' from graphite.intervals import IntervalSet, Interval from graphite.readers.utils import BaseReader class CustomReader(BaseReader): slots = ('path',) # slots is recommended to save memory on readers def init(self, path): self.path = path fetch () must return a list of 2 elements: the time info for the data and the datapoints themselves.
+''' from graphite.intervals import IntervalSet, Interval

+class CustomReader(object): slots = ('path',) # slots is recommended to save memory on readers def init(self, path): self.path = path fetch() must return a list of 2 elements: the time info for the data and the datapoints themselves.
 The time info is a list of 3 items: the start time of the datapoints (in unix time), the end time and the time step (in seconds) between the datapoints.